William Mounsey (Royal Navy officer)

-William Mounsey CB (1766 – 25 September 1830) was a British officer of the Royal Navy.
-He served during the American Revolutionary, the French Revolutionary and the Napoleonic Wars, rising to the rank of Captain.
+William Mounsey CB (1766 – 25 September 1830) was a Royal Navy officer who served in the American Revolutionary, the French Revolutionary and the Napoleonic Wars, rising to the rank of Captain.

 Family and early life

 Mounsey was born in 1766, as the fifth son of George Mounsey, of Carlisle.
 He joined the navy on 23 February 1780, at the age of 13, becoming a midshipman aboard HMS Royal Oak, under Captain Sir Digby Dent, who would become Mounsey's patron.
 The Royal Oak was sent to the North American Station in May to reinforce Vice-admiral Mariot Arbuthnot's fleet.
 During the voyage Mounsey took part in the capture of a French East Indiaman.
 They reached their destination on 13 July, after which Arbuthnot raised his flag aboard the Royal Oak, whilst Dent and Mounsey moved aboard HMS Raisonnable.
 The Raisonnable then returned home with despatches, but the ship was so badly damaged by a gale whilst crossing the Atlantic, that she was paid off on her arrival for large-scale repairs.
 Dent and Mounsey transferred again, this time to HMS Repulse, initially under Vice-Admiral George Darby, but later being detached to land stores at Gibraltar in April 1781.

 Dent and Mounsey were transferred again at the end of the year, this time to the third rate HMS Cumberland.
 Dent retired about this time due to ill-health, with Captain William Allen.
 Mounsey and the Cumberland sailed to the East Indies on 6 February 1782, joining the squadron there under Sir Richard Bickerton.
 They were in time to see action at the Battle of Cuddalore, between Sir Edward Hughes and the Bailli de Suffren.
 Cumberland had two killed and 11 wounded in the battle, fought on 20 June 1783.
 Mounsey returned to England in May 1784, becoming midshipman aboard the sloop HMS Orestes.
 He passed his lieutenant's examination on 3 December 1788, and went on to serve aboard HMS Arethusa, HMS Victory, HMS Duke and HMS Juno.